11-Day Deluxe Prague Vienna Budapest Tour – Fr $3520

 Day 11: Prague to Home

-You will be taken to the airport today, after breakfast, for your onward flight home.
+Your Eastern Europe Tour ends today.
+You'll be taken to the airport, after breakfast, for your onward flight home.
 (B)